justinstenning/Direct3D-Rendering-Cookbook/README.md

       The project will also compile and render without these textures

 *****************************************
-Chapter 11 projects: *Integrating Direct3D with XAML and Windows 8.1*
+Chapter 11: *Integrating Direct3D with XAML and Windows 8.1*
 -----------------------------------------
 * Direct3D CoreWindow Windows Store app